 Former Provost, Trinity College Dublin

-THOMAS N. MITCHELL is a Deputy Chairman of the Board.
+THOMAS N. MITCHELL was a Deputy Chair of the Board through December 2017.
 He became a Director of Atlantic in 2002.

 Professor Mitchell was Provost of Trinity College Dublin from 1991 to 2001, Chair of its School of Classics from 1979 to 1988 and also served in senior administrative positions before becoming the Provost.
 Early in his career, he was Professor of Classics at Swarthmore College in Pennsylvania and returned to the Republic of Ireland as Professor of Latin at Trinity College in 1979.